-To be enrolled in the Nevada Medicaid Program as a SHS (PT 60), a LEA/SEA must enter into an Inter-Local Agreement, signed by the LEA or SEA and the DHCFP.
-Participating providers must comply with Medicaid regulations, procedures, and terms of the contract.
+To be enrolled in the Nevada Medicaid Program as a SHS PT 60, a LEA/SEA must enter into an Inter-Local Agreement, signed by the LEA or SEA and the DHCFP.
+Participating providers must comply with Medicaid regulations, procedures and terms of the contract.

 The provider must allow, upon request of proper representatives of the DHCFP, access to all records which pertain to Medicaid recipients for regular review, audit, or utilization review.
-Refer to the MSM Chapter 100 for medical and fiscal record retention timeframes.
+Refer to the MSM, Chapter 100 for medical and fiscal record retention timeframes.

-3. ORDERING, PRESCRIBING AND REFERRING (OPR)
+3. ORDERING, PRESCRIBING, AND REFERRING (OPR)

-In the school setting, services that require an order, prescription or referral, for reimbursement must follow the Ordering, Prescribing, and Referring (OPR) requirements outlined in 42 CFR 455.410 and 455.440.
-The OPR requirements are based on the federal regulations at 42 CFR 440 Subpart A and what the state has defined in the Nevada Medicaid State Plan.
+In the school setting if the service being provided is one in which reimbursement is dependent on the presence of an order, prescription or referral, then the claims for those services must comply with the Ordering, Prescribing, and Referring (OPR) requirements found at 42 CFR 455.410 and 455.440.
+The OPR requirements for services are based on the federal regulations at 42 CFR 440 Subpart A and what the state has defined in the Nevada Medicaid State Plan.

-The referral or prescription for services must be renewed at least annually and/or when there are changes to the service's scope, amount, frequency, or duration.
-A POC that includes the required components of a referral or prescription for a service that has been reviewed and signed by a Medicaid qualified provider operating within their scope of practice pursuant to state law may serve as the referral or prescription for service(s).
+The referral/prescription services must be renewed at least annually and/or when the scope, amount and frequency or duration of service(s) has changed.
+A POC that includes the required components of a referral/prescription for a service that has been reviewed and signed by a Medicaid qualified provider operating within their scope of practice pursuant to State law may serve as the referral/prescription for service(s).